Next Steps for Beth Hamedrash Hagadol Synagogue on Norfolk

-The leadership of the synagogue itself has asked for permission to DEMOLISH the building, citing that it is 45,000 square-feet of potential residential real estate and a new space for the congregation to flourish.
+The leadership of the synagogue itself has asked for permission to demolish the building, citing that it is 45,000 square-feet of potential residential real estate and a new space for the congregation to flourish.
+We understand the financial burden on their shoulders, but we know there is another way.
 Plucked from the application to the Landmarks Preservation Commission:

 The building is over 160 years old ad significant funds are required to maintain the facility.
 As well as the storm [Hurricane Sandy], the Synagogue was the victim of a fire in 2001 that generated significant repair costs.
 These extraordinary costs, coupled with annual maintenance needs, have severely strained the dwindling Congregation’s limited resources.
 As a result, the Synagogue’s physical plant has suffered greatly.
 The damage from the storm and fire has never been fully repaired due to the lack of funds.